vigneshsweekaran/helm/own-charts/easyclaim-frontend/README.md

-# Easyclaim Backend application
+# Easyclaim Frontend application

 ## Introduction

-This chart is used to deploy the Easyclaim backend application as deployment type in kubernetes cluster.
+This chart is used to deploy the Easyclaim frontend application as deployment type in kubernetes cluster.

 ## Prerequisites